tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tag Rating/README.md

 Edit the product and add a tag of **twc-sptr Wine Spectator s 4/5**.
 The twc-sptr indicates to the code that this is a rating.
 The entity text is the rating entity.
-The **s** tells the code you want to used the symbols set in the code.
+The **s** tells the code you want to use the symbols set in the code.
 The numbers at the end are the rating and the scale.

 ## Tag Syntax